Anthony Davis (offensive tackle, born 1980)

-Anthony Sherrod Davis (born March 27, 1980) from Victoria, Virginia is a former American football offensive tackle.
+Anthony Sherrod Davis (born March 27, 1980) is an American former professional football offensive tackle.
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2003.
 He played college football at Virginia Tech.
 Davis has also been signed to the St. Louis Rams and New Orleans Saints.
 He was released by the San Diego Chargers on August 31, 2012.